-Many of us turn to granola bars as a healthier snack option, but most granola bars are loaded with added sugar.
-Consuming excess added sugar not only causes us to gain weight, but it has been associated with increased triglyceride levels and higher blood pressure (read more on why you want to minimize added sugar consumption).
+Granola bars are considered a healthy snack.
+However, most granola bars contain large amounts of added sugar.
+Consuming excess added sugar not only causes us to gain weight, but it has been associated with increased triglyceride levels and higher blood pressure (read more on why you want to minimize the amount of added sugar you eat).

 2. Avoid artificial preservatives

-The majority of soy (94% USA / 62% Canada) grown in North America is genetically modified to be herbicide (typically glyphosate, trade name Roundup®) tolerant.4 This means that genetically engineered soy will likely contain glyphosate residue (more on GMOs and glyphosate soon).
-In fact, 90% of soy beans were found to have residual levels of glyphosate when tested by the USDA in 2011.5 The safety of chronic, low-level exposure to glyphosate has not been demonstrated, therefore it is advisable to consume non-GMO soy to minimize glyphosate residue consumption.
+Avoid GMO Soy.
+The majority of soy (94% USA / 62% Canada) grown in North America is genetically modified to be herbicide (typically glyphosate, trade name Roundup®) tolerant.(4) This means that genetically engineered soy will likely contain glyphosate residue (more on GMOs and glyphosate soon).
+In 2011, the USDA found that 90% of soy beans tested contained residual glyphosate.(5)

 4. Avoid caramel color